JohnnyHao/ForeignChat/README.md

-# SwiftParseChat
+# ForeignChat
-An Example iOS Chat Application with Parse, written in Swift
+An Example iOS Chat Application For research Parse, written in Swift, used to chat with foreigners.

-This is a re-write of https://github.com/relatedcode/NotificationChat using Swift and Storyboards.
-Supports Facebook login.
+This is a inspired from https://github.com/relatedcode/NotificationChat, using Swift and Storyboards.
-Uses Alamofire for Swift HTTP requests, and APAddressBook for easier address book contacts.

-## Installation
-- Run `pod install`